hlobos/BashShellScripting/README.md

 ### FileCounter.sh:
 -Counts and reports the number of files in the current working directory.
 Only regular files are counted, not directories or subdirectories.

+### LargestNumber.sh
+-Accepts numbers from the command line and displays the largest.
+- ex: ./LargestNumber 1 2 3

 ### MenuCommands.sh:
 -Displays a user selection menu, for inappropriate commands an error message is displayed.